Noderrxyz/noderr-landing/LANDING_PAGE_CONTENT.md

 - **Primary Audience**: Long-term Strategic Partners, Protocol Politicians, Industry Leaders
 - **Value Proposition**: "Govern the future of autonomous finance."
-- **Description**: Oracles hold the highest level of responsibility and influence within the Noderrrr DAO.
+- **Description**: Oracles hold the highest level of responsibility and influence within the Noderr DAO.
 They have the final authority on strategy approvals, protocol parameter changes, and constitutional amendments.
 This role is reserved for the most trusted, long-term aligned participants who have demonstrated an unwavering commitment to the protocol's success.
 - **Requirements**:
   - **Stake**: 500,000 NODR
   - **TrustFingerprint™**: ≥ 0.90